Reports & Audits

 | Date & Time | When the report was saved |

-| Saved By | The administrator who saved the report |
+| Saved By | The user who saved the report |

-| Per-System Results | PASS / FAIL for every test on every system |
+| Per-System Results | PASS / FAIL / NA / EXCLUDED for every test on every system |

-| Compliance Verdict | COMPLIANT or NON-COMPLIANT per system |
+| Compliance Verdict | COMPLIANT, NON-COMPLIANT, or NOT APPLICABLE per system |

 | Test Metadata | Name and description of every test included |